asindu26chamod/.github/SECURITY.md

-Please read the guidelines [on the official website](https://www.python.org/dev/security/) for instructions on how to report a security issues to the Python team responsibly.
+Please read the guidelines [on the official website](https://www.python.org/dev/security/) for instructions on how to report a security issue to the Python team responsibly.

 To reach the response team, email